International Geocoding | What It Is and How to Use It

 For most people, getting the geocodes of a single address is pretty easy.

 But what if you need to get the geocodes for a lot of postal addresses at the same time?
 Entering them one by one into an address validation system would be time-consuming and tedious.
 What's the solution?
-Upload a spreadsheet for batch geocode processing or use a geocoding API.
+Upload an Excel spreadsheet or CSV file for batch geocode processing or use a geocoding API.

-Batch geocoding allows you to upload a list of addresses from an Excel spreadsheet, or CSV, and then copy / paste or Command Line Interface to process geocodes in large quantities.
+Batch Geocoding allows you to upload a list of addresses from an Excel spreadsheet, or CSV, and then copy / paste or to process geocodes in large quantities.

 To use this kind of address validation service to process a batch of geocodes requires some programming skills.
 But, if you've read this far, you've probably got those skills.
 Fortunately, you can take a test drive of the international geocoding API by Smarty (formerly SmartyStreets) for free.